aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

 The EKS Auth API Service extracts the Service Account and Namespace details from the token and validates them against the EKS Pod Identity association we created earlier.

-Once verified, the EKS Auth API also extract the IAM Role `eks-pod-s3-read-access-role` mapped in EKS Pod Identity association and calls AWS STS Service to get the temorary credentails.
+Once verified, the EKS Auth API also extracts the IAM Role `eks-pod-s3-read-access-role` mapped in EKS Pod Identity association and calls AWS STS Service to get the temporary credentials.
 It then sends these credentials to EKS Pod Identity agent, which again sends it back to the Application pod.

 You can also lookup for the CloudTrail event for the call to AWS STS Service to get the temporary credentials.